Led-adel-pilot/CogniGuide/README.md

     - Applies to both endpoints: `POST /api/generate-mindmap` and `POST /api/generate-flashcards` (JSON and multipart modes).
   - **Auth requirement for deduction**: Requests must include a valid Supabase access token in the `Authorization: Bearer <token>` header so the server can identify `user_id` and deduct from `user_credits`.
     - The app’s client code automatically attaches this header when a user is signed in.
   - **Insufficient credits UX**: When the server returns `402` with the message "Insufficient credits.
-Please upgrade your plan or top up.", the client shows this error inline with an adjacent "Upgrade Plan" button (same behavior as the Upgrade button on the landing page).
+Upload a smaller file or", the client shows this error inline with an adjacent "Upgrade Plan" button (same behavior as the Upgrade button on the landing page).
     - If authenticated: navigates to `/dashboard?upgrade=true` which opens the in‑app pricing modal.
     - If not authenticated: sets `localStorage.cogniguide_upgrade_flow = 'true'` and navigates to `/pricing` to prompt sign‑in then continue checkout.